George Avraam

 Biography

-George is the Toronto office's managing partner who practices trial and appellate litigation.
-He has been lead counsel before various administrative tribunals and the courts throughout the country, including the Supreme Court of Canada.
-He represents defendants in high-profile and reputation threatening cases, such as large-stakes labour litigation, fraud and trade secrets litigation, partnership disputes, multimillion dollar employment class-actions, large-issue employment litigation, and prominent administrative and public law issues, including those involving the Charter.
+George practices trial and appellate litigation.
+He has been lead counsel on cases before administrative tribunals, trial courts, and courts of appeal, including the Supreme Court of Canada.
+He represents parties in high-profile and reputation threatening cases, such as large-stakes labour and employment litigation, class actions, fraud (financial and otherwise), governance matters, shareholder and partnership disputes, and administrative and public law issues, including those involving the Charter.

 Practice Focus

-He is a Fellow of the College of Labor and Employment Lawyers, is ranked in Benchmark Litigation as a Litigation Star, Chambers (Band 2), Legal 500 (Leading Individual), Lexpert, Who's Who Legal (Canada and Global), and Best Lawyers in Canada.
+He is a Fellow of the College of Labor and Employment Lawyers, is ranked in Benchmark Litigation, Chambers (Band 2), Legal 500 (Leading Individual), Lexpert, Who's Who Legal (Canada and Global), and Best Lawyers in Canada.
 The Law Society of Ontario has also designated George as a Certified Specialist in Civil Litigation.

 Some of George's noteworthy and precedent setting cases, include: